IgorKvasn/ivkalendar/README.md

  - some auxiliary tools such as Grunt and Bower

-Screen resolution optimized for *iPhone 4* (however migrate it to any other mobile platform is just a matter of minutes... thx to Phonegap).
+Sidenote: screen resolution optimized for *iPhone 4*.

-Installation
+Build instructions
 ------------
 **Step 1.**